squarepupil/website-pages/src/pages/space.md

 !space-carriage.jpg

 Our property also has the wonderful and rare combination of both ample green space and access to urban resources.
-The field is like a blank canvas - a full acre of flat, green grass just waiting to be transformed into a natural playscape right in Baltimore City.
+The field is a full acre of flat, green grass just waiting to be transformed into a natural playscape right in Baltimore City.
 The surrounding neighborhood provides safe, residential streets that are perfect for casual strolls on warmer days.
 We